-This easy crockpot corn casserole recipe is cheesy and a perfect vegetarian side dish at Thanksgiving or Christmas!
-Moist sweet creamed corn you’ll love.
+This easy crockpot corn casserole recipe is cheesy and perfect vegetarian side dish at Thanksgiving or Christmas!
+Moist sweet Jiffy corn pudding dish you’ll love.

-If you’ve never tried this tasty cheesy corn side dish it is one of my favorites.
+If you’ve never tried this tasty creamed corn side dish it is one of my favorites.

-Made with Jiffy cornbread mix it is inexpensive, quick to throw together and has a bit of sweetness that everyone loves.
-I use my casserole crockpot for this and other smaller dishes and sweet breads because it’s shallower than my other pots.
+- Made with Jiffy cornbread mix it is inexpensive and quick to throw together.
+There’s a bit of sweetness to it that everyone loves too.
+I use my 6 or 8 quart crockpot for this so the mixture can spread out and cook evenly.

 Here are a few things you’ll need to make this easy crockpot corn casserole recipe that you might not already have:

 - Slow cooker – larger size is better so batter can spread out and cook evenly